 Check out the following video and learn how Spaniards make this delicacy.

-The olives that Spaniards eat are normally dressed.
+Spaniards usually eat dressed olives.
 However, they also eat them without dressing.
-In addition, olives with stuffing, such as anchovy and pepper, are typical.
+But, olives stuffed with anchovy and pepper are the typical ones.

-In Spain, people call them olivas or aceitunas.
+Did you know that in Spain we call them olivas or aceitunas?
 While the first word comes from Latin, the second comes from Hispanic Arabic.
-Also, people from the east of Spain tend to use the term oliva however, Spaniards from the west use more the term aceituna.
+Interestingly, people from the east of Spain tend to use the term oliva, however, Spaniards from the west say aceituna.

-Spaniards love bread thus, it is not strange that this dish is such an important part of their cuisine.
+Spaniards love bread so it is not strange that this dish is such an important part of their cuisine.

 This is a simple and easy dish to make.
 Spread a cut tomato on the bread, add olive oil and some salt, which is optional.
 You will be amazed by the taste of this combination of ingredients!

 Pulpo a la gallega is a traditional dish from Galicia, but it is popular all over Spain.

-The same as gazpacho, salmorejo is also a cold soup and from Andalusia.
+As gazpacho, salmorejo is also a cold soup from Andalusia.

 Tortilla de patatas is by far one of the most famous and maybe one of the best Spanish tapas, we dare say.
-It is an omelet with potatoes that optionally has onion.
+It is an omelette with potatoes that optionally has onion.
 In our opinion, the onion should be mandatory in this tapa because it is what gives it that rich flavor.

-As you will see in the video, its preparation is very simple.
+As you will see in the video, the preparation is very simple.
 Yet, you must be very careful and not let potatoes fry too much.

-Manchego cheese is a sheep milk cheese from La Mancha.
-In addition, there are two types: semicurado and curado.
-In the first style, the cheese matures from 2 to 6 months and for the second, the maturation exceeds 6 months.
+Manchego cheese is a sheep milk cheese from La Mancha, Don Quixote’s land.
+Actually, there are two types of Manchego: semicurado and curado.
+The first one matures from 2 to 6 months and in the second the maturation process exceeds 6 months.
 You’ll hear people say that some of the best Spanish tapas recipes are made of queso Manchego curado.